What is a buy to sell mortgage?

 Who might require a buy to sell mortgage?

 There are many investors who have experience building capital from buying and selling houses.
-Usually, they will be monitoring the marketplace to find houses that are BMV (below market value) with good potential.
+Usually, they will be monitoring the marketplace to find houses that are BMV (below market value) with good potential to renovate and sell for a higher price.
 Generally, sellers of these types of properties will want a quick sale.
-This is regularly the case when a person has inherited a property following a relative passing away.
+This is regularly the case when a person has inherited a property following a relative passing away or at Auction.
 In these instances, sellers can be more willing to sell below the market value.

-As long as you plan well, do your research and have the money to invest in the renovation then buy to sell properties can be good investments.
+As long as you plan well, do your research, have money for the deposit and have the additional funds to invest into the renovation, then buy to sell properties can be good investments.

 Buy to sell mortgage (bridging loan) considerations

 A buy to sell mortgage will require you to have more available cash than most other mortgage types.

 You will usually need to be able to put down a larger deposit in comparison to other mortgage types.
 This is typically a minimum of 25%.
 Buy to sell mortgages also have higher rates of interest.
 This is because the house is likely to uninhabitable for a period of time while the renovation takes place and if you were to default on the mortgage, the lender could have a property, partially renovated that they can’t sell easily.